GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 | | 28.
 Pictures that Wainwright drew in his books | Later |

+### The Structure Plane

+The website will consist of three pages – Home, The Fells, Walking Routes.
+Each will have a main section and an aside.

+#### Information Architecture

+Home
+-	Introduction to site
+o	Spectacular image/s
+o	Main title
+o	Short intro
+o	Quotes from walkers and from Wainwright o	Key words to indicate what can be found on the site
+-	Alfred Wainwright (as an aside on this page, users less likely to choose to navigate to this info but it is integral to the whole concept of ‘The Wainwrights’) o	Image of Wainwright o	Brief description o	Quote o	Video clip o	Images of and links to his books

+The Fells
+-	The Wainwright Fells
+o	Map showing all the Wainwright fells o	List of all 214 fells (name, height, location, 1 sentence)
+-	Looking after the fells (as an aside on this page, users less likely to choose to navigate to this info but important that they see) o	Quick explanation of importance o	How you can help o	Links to charities/websites working to look after the fells

+Walking Routes
+-	3 x walking routes (structure to place elements that will help the user decide for/against the walk at the top) o	Route name and summits included o	3x images of fell/views/points of interest o	Walk stats and key things to note o	Fell walking story o	Map of the route o	Start and end points
+-	Walking tips (as an aside on this page, users less likely to choose to navigate to this info but important that they see) o	Safety tips o	Enjoyment tips o	Link to or in page placement of a fell top weather app o	Link to Mountain Rescue

+Note: Further structure will need to be added as the number of walking routes increases

+#### Navigation

+Primary navigation will be through the header (incl. logo linked to home) and nav (links to each page).

+Some secondary navigation will also exist:
+-	Key words on home page will link through to relevant sections.
+-	Fell names on ‘The Fells’ page will link to the walk including them, should one exist.

+To support navigation:
+-	The header will have an absolute position and always be visible.
+-	The nav link for the page currently in will be visibly different to other links.
+-	Links and interaction points clearly visible through consistent styling incl. using the hover pseudo selector.
+-	Content will be hinted at where it continues outside of view through layout choices.

 ### The Skeleton Plane

 ### The Surface Plane